The Practical Upper Bound of Local Intelligence in an Advanced Civilization

 the maximum physically capturable energy, but rather:

-the maximum energy whose conversion into cognition still produces meaningful gains in prediction, understanding, and control within one coherent mind and before the action window closes.
+the maximum energy whose conversion into cognition still produces meaningful gains in prediction, understanding, and control within one effective agent and before the action window closes.

 Energy and Thermodynamics: Why More Power Stops Helping

 The local energy environment still matters enormously.
-A local intelligence built around a single star, a binary stellar system, or an accreting black hole could in principle access very different power budgets.
+A local intelligence built around a single star, a binary stellar system, or an accreting compact object could in principle access very different power budgets.

 At first approximation, one may write: